-I love quiche and so does my family.
-Quiche is a delightful dish that can be served as a main dish for any meal of the day.
-And it’s perfect to share with friends and family when entertaining guests for brunch as well.
+I love quiche, and so does my family.
+It’s a delightful dish that can be served as a main dish for any meal of the day.
+It’s also perfect to share with friends and family when entertaining guests for brunch.

 Quiche is typically served warm or hot with a variety of different fillings.
 Add in a few side dishes with complementary flavors, and you’ll have a great meal!

-In this article, we’ll explore what quiche is, where it originated, and take a look at many different side dishes you can serve with quiche.
+In this article, we’ll explore quiche, where it originated, and the many different side dishes you can serve with it.

 Let’s get started…